Region crossing change is an unknotting operation: Region unknotting number

-\begin{rem} From the proof of Theorem \ref{urd-thm}, it can also be said that the region unknotting number of a knot diagram $D$ is less than or equal to half the number of regions of $D$. \end{rem} \phantom{x}
+\begin{rem} From the proof of Lemma \ref{urd-lem}, it can also be said that the region unknotting number of a reduced knot diagram $D$ is less than or equal to half the number of regions of $D$. \end{rem} \phantom{x}